 Rangers are easy to spot in their highly visible uniforms and are positioned throughout the BID area.

 The Ranger’s partnership with the Police is second to none.
 Rangers and Police patrol together regularly which boosts information sharing, visibility and the ability for issues to be resolved quickly.
-Eboracum®’s CSAS accreditation professionalises the partnership and provides a platform for information sharing around local issues.
+Eboracum®’s partnership accreditation provides a platform for information sharing around local issues.

 This approach aligns the scheme objectives/priorities and promotes a safer city centre.